microsoft/vscode-docs/docs/remote/wsl.md

 ### How do I change the distribution Remote - WSL uses?

-The Remote - WSL extension uses your **default distribution**, which you can change using [wslconfig.exe](https://docs.microsoft.com/windows/wsl/wsl-config).
+Use **Remote-WSL: New Window using Distro** but note that VSCode requires Windows 10, May 2019 Update (version 1903) for this to work.
+For older WSL versions, the Remote - WSL extension uses your **default distribution**, which you can change using [wslconfig.exe](https://docs.microsoft.com/windows/wsl/wsl-config).

 For example: